articles

 This is how the situation with the co-worker who stalked me unfolded:

-I did indeed have to go to the police after I had published my post about his stalking because my co-worker did not stop to stalk and harass me.
+I did indeed have to go to the police after publishing my post about his stalking because my co-worker did not stop stalking and harassing me.

-Before I had to go to the police, I sent my boss an email to tell him that I planned to quit my job.
-The situation had further escalated and I did not want to put my life at risk.
+Before I went to the police, I sent my boss an email to inform him that I planned to quit my job.
+The situation had further escalated, and I did not want to put my life at risk.

-It was only then that we were able to find a new solution, which was that I would not have to quit my job, and that I would not have to stay at the office at the same time my co-worker was there.
+It was only then that we were able to find a new solution, which was that I wouldn’t have to quit my job, and I wouldn’t have to stay at the office at the same time as my co-worker.

-My co-worker has been assigned to work externally so that we would not be at the office together.
-Homeoffice was not an option because my company does not offer the option of working from home.
+My co-worker was assigned to work externally so that we wouldn’t be at the office together.
+Working from home was not an option because my company does not offer remote work.

-Before we could get to this solution, I had to inform a few more people (mostly superiors) of the stalking, because many of the people I informed did not take the situation serious enough.
+Before we could reach this solution, I had to inform a few more people (mostly superiors) about the stalking, because many of the people I informed didn’t take the situation seriously enough.

-I have repeatedly come across this problem in Austria.
+I have repeatedly encountered this problem in Austria.

-When a woman says she is being stalked, I have found these few scenarios to be common:
+When a woman says she is being stalked, I have found the following scenarios to be common:

-1. People will not believe the situation is as serious as the woman says it is.
+- People don’t believe the situation is as serious as the woman says it is.

-2. People say the stalking didn’t even happen: “She was simply imagining it”.
+- People say the stalking didn’t even happen: “She was simply imagining it.”

-4. And in the worst case, people will ask the stalker about his take on the situation who may then lie, which can lead to others believing him instead of the victim.
+- In the worst case, people will ask the stalker about his take on the situation, and he may lie, leading others to believe him instead of the victim.

-This can be hazardous, and I have repeatedly experienced all four scenarios!
+This can be hazardous, and I have experienced all four scenarios!

 In my eyes, stalking is always stalking.

-I like to compare it to a driving car: A car is a driving car if it moves, and usually this means that someone is driving it.
-A person may not perceive it as a driving car, but the car would still be driving.
+I like to compare it to a driving car: A car is a driving car if it moves, and usually, this means someone is driving it.
+A person may not perceive it as a driving car, but the car is still driving.

-The same is the case with stalking.
-Stalking is not only stalking when the victim perceives it as stalking.
-Stalking is always stalking simply because a person was being stalked by another person, and it is always an act independent of the victim’s perception of it as stalking.
+The same is true for stalking.
+Stalking is not only stalking when the victim perceives it as such.
+Stalking is always stalking simply because a person is being stalked by another, and it is an act independent of the victim’s perception of it.

-I am saying this because acts of stalking are defined by various behaviors, acts and intentions on part of the stalker, and a victim may not always know what stalking is exactly, or that she is being stalked.
-She could be stalked without knowing it, or she could be stalked but not call it stalking.
-The stalking would still be taking place.
+I am saying this because acts of stalking are defined by various behaviors, acts, and intentions on the part of the stalker.
+A victim may not always know exactly what stalking is or that she is being stalked.
+She could be stalked without realizing it, or she could be stalked but not call it stalking.
+The stalking would still be happening.

-If you make an act of stalking dependent on the victim’s perception of it, the perpetrator can get off the hook easily.
-If you do not know an act is stalking or if others say it is not stalking – this can put the victim in a precarious situation.
+If you make an act of stalking dependent on the victim’s perception, the perpetrator can easily get off the hook.
+If the victim doesn’t recognize the act as stalking or others say it isn’t, this can put the victim in a precarious situation.

-I have to say that going to the police in Austria so you can be protected from a stalker is usually not very helpful (which doesn’t mean I recommend you do not go to the police, please do still go in any case, so you can keep yourself as safe as possible in a situation like this).
+I have to say that going to the police in Austria for protection from a stalker is usually not very helpful (which doesn’t mean I recommend you not go to the police—please do, in any case, to keep yourself as safe as possible in situations like this).

 As I see it, anti-stalking laws in Austria are not strict enough to protect victims from stalkers.
 You would have to be almost or already dead for courts to consider it as horrific an act as it actually is.

-It seems to me like this is actually a blind spot where the police and courts do not realize how horrific stalking is, how dangerous it can become, and where victims are therefore not being protected sufficiently so acts of violence can be prevented.
+It seems to me that this is a blind spot where the police and courts do not realize how horrific stalking is, how dangerous it can become, and where victims are therefore not sufficiently protected, preventing acts of violence.

-When I reported my ex-husband to the police for stalking when we were already separated but still married in the year 2022, the police tried to coerce me into not making that report!
+When I reported my ex-husband to the police for stalking in 2022, when we were already separated but still married, the police tried to coerce me into not making that report!
 I had to fight with them for over half an hour until they eventually agreed to write the report.

 Have you ever been stalked?